jgabaut/invil/README.md

   - Basic arguments parsing that complies with the bash implementation
   - Same default for amboso directory (`./bin`).
   - Parse `stego.lock` with compatible logic to bash implementation
+  - Base mode: init and build (only with basic command call)

   Flags support status: